afriteknz/k8s-infrastructure/README.md

 These manifests are very important to developers as they describe the state of any application to any of your organization environments (QA/Staging/Production etc).

-**The** second category is the Argo CD application manifests.
+**Category 2** is the Argo CD application manifests.
 These are essentially policy configurations referencing the source of truth for an application (the first type of manifests) and the destination and sync policies for that application.
 Remember that an Argo CD application is at its core a very simple link between a Git repo (that contains standard Kubernetes manifests) and a destination cluster.

 Simple Argo CD application